England, Italy cannot afford to lose Cup opener - Zola

 “I think it is going to be tight because I think all the teams are more or less on the same level.

 “A lot will be to do with the conditions when they get there.
-I don’t think England is favourite or Italy is favourite.
+I don’t think England is favorite or Italy is favorite.
 I also think, psychologically, it is important not to lose the first game.”

 With England’s young guns still cutting their teeth and Italy going through a period of transition under manager Cesare Prandelli, Uruguay are tipped to top Group D, especially given their formidable striking duo of Luis Suarez and Edinson Cavani.